masagrator/ReverseNX/README.md

 https://github.com/ultimate-research/code-mod-framework/wiki/Environment-Setup:-Getting-Started

-It still works even with errors about not converting unsigned integers properly.
+It still works even with warnings about not converting unsigned integers properly.
 Dunno how to repair it.